parkermac/LiveOcean/x_tef2/README.txt

 Specific changes are:

 (i) no more use of "landward" in the section extraction.
-All extraction rensports are positive Eastward and Northward.
+All extraction transports are positive Eastward and Northward.

 (ii) add new fields to the extractions:
     - keep velocity and area of each cell, instead of just transport
-    - keep more variables (maybe start with temperature and density?)
+    - keep more variables (e.g. NO3)

 ------------------------------------------------------------------